 The surname Bareley was first found in Hertfordshire, and perhaps Essex where Borley is a village and civil parish.
 Many of the family claim descent from the village and civil parish of Albury.

 Important Dates for the Bareley family

 This web page shows only a small excerpt of our Bareley research.
 Another 76 words (5 lines of text) covering the years 1591, 1451, 1521, 1501, 1466, 1487, 1529, 1529, 1557, 1565 and 1614 are included under the topic Early Bareley History in all our PDF Extended History products and printed products wherever possible.

 Bareley Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bareley have been found, including Barley, Barly, Barely, Barle, Barlay and others.

 Early Notables of the Bareley family (pre 1700)

 Notables of the family at this time include William Barley (1451-1521) of Albury, Hertfordshire.
 He was attainted of treason for his support of Perkin Warbeck and lost all his lands.
-Pardoned in 1501, he was once again in possession of his lands, including the manors of Wicken, Elsenham, Albury, Wickhamstead and...
-Another 63 words (4 lines of text) are included under the topic Early Bareley Notables in all our PDF Extended History products and printed products wherever possible.
+Pardoned in 1501, he was once again in possession of his lands, including the manors of Wicken, Elsenham, Albury, Wickhamstead and Moulsham. he was High Sheriff of...